PAL: Peer Assistance Leaders

 The program began on Feb.
-9, 2008 when 27 students from the College of Charleston, the Citadel and Charleston Southern University participated in a three-hour orientation led by Charleston Chief of Police, Gregory Mullen and Evie Nadel, the College of Charleston's associate dean of students.
+9, 2008 when 27 students from the College of Charleston, the Citadel and Charleston Southern University participated in a three-hour orientation led by Charleston Chief of Police, Gregory Mullen and Evie Nadel, the College of Charleston's Senior Director of Community Relations.

 What do PAL's Do?